C2SM/icon-vis/README.md

 To be able to run the scripts, you can source the pre-installed environment on Piz Daint by sourcing the load environment file:

-    source ~/env/load_env.sh
+    source load_env.sh

 ### Run scripts on jupyter kernel
 **Piz Daint**

 For running the ipython scripts on Piz Daint, create a psyplot-kernel with:

-    source ~/env/create_jupyter_kernel.sh
+    source env/create_jupyter_kernel.sh

 You can now start JupyterLab with https://jupyter.cscs.ch (Check [JupyterLab on CSCS](https://user.cscs.ch/tools/interactive/jupyterlab/) for more information) and open the _psyplot-kernel_ notebook.
-Everything should be ready to use.

 ### Conda environment